MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/healthattestation-csp.md

 <a href="" id="triggerAttestation"></a>**TriggerAttestation** (Required)
 <p>Node type: EXECUTE
 This node will trigger attestation flow by launching an attestation process.
-If a process is already running, this node will return code 202 indicating the request is received and being processed.
+If the attestation process is launched successfully, this node will return code 202 indicating the request is received and being processed.
 Otherwise, an error will be returned.
 </p>

 <p>Templated SyncML Call:</p>